 Taking breaks at work isn’t just recommended–it’s actually required in most states!
-But some breaks can be counterproductive; they can make you feel stressed, pressed for time or even lethargic.
-How a break makes you feel has to do with what you do when you’re on a break.
+But breaks aren’t always relaxing; they can make you feel stressed, pressed for time or even lethargic.
+Why?
+Well, it might have something to do with what you do on your breaks.

-If you want to do away with brain fog and the 2pm yawns (we all get them), you’ve come to the right place!
-Traction® Tools has put together our top 5 list of things to do on break that will leave you feeling reinvigorated, energized and ready to tackle the rest of the day.
+If you want to get rid of brain fog and the 2pm yawns (we all get them), you’ve come to the right place!
+Traction® Tools has put together our top 5 list of things to do on a break that will leave you feeling reinvigorated, energized and ready to tackle the rest of the day.

 1. Go outside

-A change of scenery does wonders—especially if you’re working from home.
-Sunlight and fresh air help improve relaxation and productivity, so consider using 15 minutes of your lunch break to step outside.
+A change of scenery works wonders — especially if you’re working from home.
+Sunlight and fresh air help improve relaxation and productivity, so consider using 15 minutes of your break to step outside.

 During the colder months, get your outdoor fix by going for a drive.
-Even if it’s just a trip around the block, the combination of scenery and music can have huge benefits.
+Even if it’s just a trip around the block, the combination of scenery and music (or silence, if that’s how you roll) can have huge benefits.

 2. Eat healthy food

-We’re all guilty of skipping lunch every now and then, but eating is incredibly important to staying energized and focused throughout the day.
-When you can, plan your meals ahead of time, and set a timer so you remember to take a full lunch break.
+We’re all guilty of skipping lunch now and then, but eating is essential to stay energized and focused throughout the day.
+When you can, plan your meals ahead of time, and set a reminder to take a full lunch break.
 Use the time to really enjoy your food (no scarfing!).
-Splurging is okay time-to-time, but listen to your body, and try to choose foods that will keep you awake and focused for the rest of the day.
+Splurging is okay from time-to-time, but listen to your body; try to choose foods that will keep you awake and focused for the rest of the day.

 Find a quiet place (even if it’s just your car) and try to relax.
 But be careful not to fall asleep!
 Try to “watch” your thoughts as they occur, and allow yourself to take a break from the grind.
 Ideally, meditation should help reduce distractions while making you feel calm, secure and serene.